-In this section, we’ll talk you through our approach to digital safety, which includes technical tools, Community Guidelines and human intervention.
+In this section, we’ll walk you through our approach to digital safety.

 When someone downloads Yubo and signs up for an account, they have to tell us a few things about themselves:

 - Their date of birth.
 Yubo has a minimum age of 13 and we use age gates to separate users into different communities based on age.

 - Their name and gender.
 Although we need their real name to set up their Yubo account, they can then use a different username on their profile.

 - A real-time photo, taken in-app, that is used by Yoti’s age estimation to confirm the date of birth provided is accurate.